VISAS

 If your U.S. visa is expired but you have an Employment Authorization Document (EAD) card, I-797A, I-20, DS-2019, or Advance Parole, you must apply for a Mexican visa.
 These documents are not valid to enter Mexico.

-A visa is not a right, but a concession granted by the issuing country
+A visa is not right, but a concession granted by the issuing country

 APPLICATION PROCESS